Learning General Representation of 12-Lead Electrocardiogram with a Joint-Embedding Predictive Architecture: Methodology

 \section{Methodology}

-ECG-JEPA is trained by predicting masked representations of ECG data in the hidden representation space, using only a partial view of the input.
+ECG-JEPA is trained by predicting masked patches of ECGs in the hidden representation space, using a partial view of the input to infer the missing parts.
 The proposed architecture utilizes a student-teacher framework, as illustrated in Figure \ref{architecture}.
 We subdivide the multi-channel ECG into non-overlapping patches and sample a subset of these patches for masking.

-However, reconstructing the raw signals of masked patches can be particularly challenging in the ECG domain due to the prevalence of noise in biological signals.
+While our model is trained to predict in the representation space, learning by reconstructing the raw signals can be particularly challenging in the ECG domain due to the prevalence of noise.
 Instead, our model predicts the masked patches in the hidden representation space, where this challenge can be effectively addressed.

-We validate the quality of the learned representations through various downstream tasks, including linear probing, fine-tuning on classification tasks, and ECG feature extraction tasks.
+Our approach inherently accounts for the presence of noise in biological signals, as the model is trained on raw ECG signals without any preprocessing or noise removal techniques.
+This design choice ensures that the model is trained on real-world noisy ECG samples (see Figure \ref{12lead}), enabling it to process such signals effectively, even when noise from sources like patient movement or electrical interference is present.